 The Company did not make the required monthly principal and interest payments due under the TCA Debenture for the period from October 2016 through March 2017.
 On February 2, 2017, the Company made a payment to TCA in the amount of \$0.4 million which was applied to accrued and unpaid interest and fees, including default interest, as of the date of payment.
 On March 21, 2017, the Company made a payment to TCA in the amount of \$0.75 million, of which approximately \$0.1 million was applied to accrued and unpaid interest and fees in accordance with the terms of the TCA Debenture.
-Also on March 21, 2017, the Company entered into a letter agreement with TCA, which (i) waives any payment defaults through March 21, 2017; (ii) provides for the \$0.75 million payment discussed above; (iii) sets forth a revised repayment schedule whereby the remaining principal plus interest aggregating to approximately \$2.6 million is repaid in various monthly installments from April of 2017 through September of 2017; and (iv) provides for payment of an additional service fee in the amount of \$150,000, which is due upon the earlier of September 20, 2017 or the date on which a previously filed registration statement filed by the Company is declared effective by the SEC, and is reflected in accrued expenses in the accompanying consolidated balance sheet at March 31, 2017.
-In addition, TCA entered into an intercreditor agreement with the purchasers of the convertible debentures (see note 5) which sets forth rights, preferences and priorities with respect to the security interests in the Company's assets.
+Also on March 21, 2017, the Company entered into a letter agreement with TCA, which (i) waived any payment defaults through March 21, 2017; (ii) provided for the \$0.75 million payment discussed above; (iii) set forth a revised repayment schedule whereby the remaining principal plus interest aggregating to approximately \$2.6 million is repaid in various monthly installments from April of 2017 through September of 2017; and (iv) provided for payment of an additional service fee in the amount of \$150,000, which was due on June 27, 2017, the day after the effective date of the registration statement filed by the Company; which amount is reflected in accrued expenses in the accompanying condensed consolidated balance sheet at June 30, 2017.
+In addition, TCA entered into an intercreditor agreement with the purchasers of the convertible debentures (see Note 5) which sets forth rights, preferences and priorities with respect to the security interests in the Company's assets.